-Another option is to explore differing 401 (k) plans and manipulate those plans to your utmost advantage.
-By planning ahead now and by doing these and other simple money-saving tasks an individual can be fiscally secure by the time of their retirement.
+Another option is to explore retirement plans.
+By planning ahead now and exercising other simple money-saving tasks, an individual can be fiscally secure by the time of their retirement.

 Talk to Your Employer

 You need to find out if your employer has a pension plan and whether or not you are covered by that plan.
 If you employer has a plan, find out how it works, and ask for the details.
 If you are considering leaving your current job you should find out what benefits you have and what will happen to your pension benefits.
 If they don’t offer a pension plan, ask what kind of retirement plans they offer.

 Going along with what was being discussed above, it’s important to be asking questions to ensure your plan for the future.
 Ask questions to your employer, bank, financial advisor, immediate family, etc. to help you start planning for retirement.
 Don’t wait, start now!